elahe-dastan/simplesurance-assignment/README.md

 ```

-This solution has constant memory and time completexity which is good.
+This solution has O(1) memory and time complexity.
-For each request we locked the array because we want to read and also
+For each request we lock the array because we want to read and also
 make some rooms sets to zero (so we don't use `RWLock` here).

+## Saving to Disk
 Writing into a file using the current solution is easy.
 We write
 the array using JSON format into a file which is named `state.json` by default.
 Then read the file in the start phase and if there was any error we fallback to use
 any empty state.

+About how often we want to write to this file we should answer to these question: "How important is consistency?" and
+"How important is availability?"
+If consistency is so important to use we may choose to write to file by each and every
-Writing to file is time consuming, so we start another goroutine which writes the file
+request but since writing to a file is so time-consuming, we start another goroutine which writes ot the file
-priodically (period is configurable) by locking the counter which seems more configurable and have better performance.
+periodically (period is configurable) by locking the array which seems more configurable and have better performance.